tango-controls-hdbpp/libhdbpp-mysql/README.md

 #### Building Against Tango Controls 9.2.5a

 **The debian package and source install place the headers under /usr/include/tango, so its likely you will need to set TANGO_INC=/usr/include/tango or TANGO_INC=/usr/local/include/tango, depending on your install method.**

+## DB Schema

+Two files are provided to create the DB schema:

+* etc/create_hdb++_mysql.sql
+* etc/create_hdb++_mysql_innodb.sql

+In the first file MyISAM is used as DB engine and 3 TIMESTAMP columns (data_time, recv_time, insert_time) are created for every data table.
+MyIsam is deprecated and partitioning on MyIsam tables is no more supported since Mysql 8.
+In the second file InnoDB is used as DB engine and 2 DATETIME columns (data_time, recv_time) are created for every data table.
+A primary key (att_conf_id, data_time) is created for every data table, with this key maximum performances are obtained by partitioning tables by range on data_time column.
+At the same time with this primary key duplicated of data_time with the same att_conf_id are not allowed.
+To ignore primary key duplication errors, the 'ignore_duplicates' configuration key can be set to 1.

+### Partition management

+Partitions defined in etc/create_hdb++_mysql_innodb.sql should be adjusted depending on the amount of data really present in the tables.
+Partitions 'p000' and 'future' should always be present to catch events arriving with wrong (in the past or in the future) timestamps.
+Older partitions could be dropped with the 'DROP PARTITION' command or moved to another database with the 'ALTER TABLE ...
+EXCHANGE PARTITION' command.
+When approaching to the end of the range of the current partition, 'future' partition should be splitted in two parts to add the new partition with the 'ALTER TABLE ...
+REORGANIZE PARTITION' command.

+### MyIsam to InnoDB schema migration

+To migrate from the schema using MyIsam to the schema wit InnoDB and partitiong the suggested sequence is the following:

+* rename existing tables (e.g. 'RENAME TABLE att_scalar_devboolean_ro TO att_scalar_devboolean_ro_old;')
+* dump to file renamed tables (e.g. 'SELECT ad.att_conf_id,ad.data_time,ad.recv_time, ad.value_r, ad.quality, ad.att_error_desc_id INTO OUTFILE '/tmp/att_scalar_devboolean_ro.csv' FROM hdbpp.att_scalar_devboolean_ro ad;')
+* optimize MySQL configuration for InnoDB adjusting key_buffer_size, innodb_buffer_pool_size and many more parameters
+* create new schema with 'etc/create_hdb++_mysql_innodb.sql'
+* bulk load data from files into created tables (e.g. 'LOAD DATA LOCAL INFILE '/tmp/att_scalar_devboolean_ro.csv' INTO TABLE att_scalar_devboolean_ro;').
+If the table size is big (in the order of tens of million rows) file to be loaded should be splitted into chunks of around 1 million rows: this can be easily done with scripts like 'pt-fifo-split' from Percona Tools.
+* if everything went OK, old renamed tables can be dropped (e.g. 'DROP TABLE att_scalar_devboolean_ro_old;')

 ## License